 When it comes to navigating the world of planning permission, it can be easy to get confused — particularly when it comes to converting your loft.
 Whether or not you need planning permission for a loft conversion depends on the kind of work you are carrying out and the extent of this work.
 In this article, we'll answer any questions you may have, around loft conversion laws here in the UK, including:

-Most loft conversions are considered permitted development, which means you won't need to get planning permission as long as the building work fits certain criteria.
+Most loft conversions are considered permitted development, which means you won't need to get planning permisson as long as the building work fits certain criteria.
 So, if you're looking to get a simple conversion with roof windows, you generally don't need to worry (but it's best to check).
 That said, you will need to get planning permission if your plans exceed certain limits and conditions, such as extending or altering the roof space beyond its current boundaries.

 With any loft conversion, whether it falls under permitted development or not, you will also have to follow strict building regulations, which are in place to ensure that work is done safely.